Good Design

 Raised subfloor: R2.5 (works with common 90mm timber floor joists)

 For Tropical Climate Zones 1-3 where subfloor walls exist, start with R1.5 to subfloor walls, and none to subfloor, as this maximises cooling to subfloor.
-Make sure all vents are maintained.
+Check with assessor, and where insulating subfloor walls, make sure all vents are maintained.

 Next, when you get your Energy Rating done, ask your Thermal Performance Assessor this question: